The Therapy FAD? Rethinking our Feelings, Anxiety and Defences Across Modalities

 Acknowledgements

-Glynis van der Hoek, Liza Chera, and Jon Frederickson, whose insight and guidance helped shape this model and deepen my practice.
+Glynis van der Hoek, Liza Chera, and Jon Frederickson, whose insight and guidance helped shape my practice.
+BetterHelp for welcoming me into their Brand Ambassador Programme.